mfhepp/tinyswr/README.md

 **Warning 1:** There is a minor bug in version 1.1 (2017-09-14) of the PCB that has been available via OSH Park from September 14 through October 24, 2017: The connection between the ground of antenna and rig on one hand and the SWR circuit is missing.
-A simple wire should be sufficient to fix this if you ordered PCBs on the basis of this version.
+Adding a short wire from the ANT GND (the rectangular pads) to any of the other pins that should carry GND (e.g. GND side of R3, R4, R5; cathode pins of SWR3 or RF1, or anode of D3) should do the trick.

 **Warning 2:** The current release 1.2 dated October 24, 2017, and the PCB hosted at OSH Park after that date reflect a new, improved PCB design that is NOT YET TESTED.
 There might still be problems with the PCB. **Try at your own risk.** I will post here once I had the chance to test the new PCB.